ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 I was not in Rochester during the Spring of 2019, as I was studying abroad in Uppsala, Sweden at the University of Uppsala.
 One of my favorate things I noticed about the classes there is that in _every_ class I had to give a presentation.
-For my FPGA course, I [presented][UppsalaPrez1] a [paper][IpekPaper] by a UR faculty member, Engin Ipek.
-This paper really contributed to my interest in analog computing systems.

 For my cryptography class, I [presented][UppsalaPrez2] a [paper][PPaper] that was _way_ out of my comfort zone.
 I had never parsed such complex math